Towards Unified AI-Driven Fracture Mechanics: The Extended Deep Energy Method (XDEM): Results

 To examine the sensitivity of XDEM to collocation density, \Cref{tab:XDEM_points_num} summarizes its accuracy and computational efficiency across different point distributions.
 The results indicate that, for most crack angles, a moderate resolution of $30\times30$ points suffices to achieve high accuracy.
 At very low point densities, however, integration inaccuracies during training can occasionally lead to spurious stress fields or non-physical fracture patterns (see Supplementary Section 2).
 Such effects can be mitigated by employing early stopping criteria or by modestly increasing the collocation resolution.

 Finally, to further illustrate the generality of XDEM, \Cref{fig:crack_intersecting_contourf} presents results for intersecting cracks.
-XDEM accurately reproduces displacement discontinuities along multiple crack interfaces and captures stress concentration near the crack tips, in close agreement with the reference solution \cite{zhao2025denns}.
+XDEM accurately reproduces displacement discontinuities along multiple crack interfaces in close agreement with the reference solution \cite{zhao2025denns}.
 These results highlight the robustness of XDEM in representing complex crack topologies without requiring adaptive meshing or problem-specific refinement.

 \bigbreak

 \textbf{Crack propagation}

 The preceding section established that XDEM can accurately predict SIFs, forming the basis for modeling dynamic crack evolution.
 Here, we further validate XDEM’s performance in simulating crack propagation under mixed-mode loading, focusing on three representative scenarios: straight crack growth, crack kinking, and crack initiation.
 Detailed results for the additional examples are provided in Supplementary Section 2.2.